gklyne/annalist/documents/view-field-types.md

 See section "Resource references, imports and file uploads" for more details.

-### Enum restriction (`Field_restrict`)

-Selection filter to restrict enumerated values that are candidate field values, used in conjunction with field `Field_fieldref`.

-This is provided mainly for internal use to implement the `Field_entity_type` feature.
-If in doubt, leave this field blank.

-The field value is a string expression that is used to filter candidates that are presented as members of an enumerated value.
-The selection filter syntax is defined by module `annalist.models.entityfimnder`, and is used for enumerated value fields and also for generating entity list displays (cf. `List_entity_selector` field used in `List_view`).

 ### Field group (`Field_groupref`)

-Field group reference used by `RepeatGroup` and `RepeatGroupRow` renderers.
+Field group reference used by `RepeatGroup`, `RepeatGroupRow` and `RefMultifield` renderers.
 Otherwise, it is ignored.

 The value is a reference to a separately defined field group, which itself contains a list of field description references.
-The group itself defines a group of fields that are repeated within a view..
+The group itself defines a group of fields that are included in a view.

 The field value is presented for editing as a drop-down list, and for viewing as a hyperlink to the selected field group.